-Plastic devices are commonly used in various collection products as they are lightweight, cost-effective, and biocompatible with human body.
+Plastic devices are commonly used in various collection products as they are lightweight, cost-effective, and biocompatible with the human body.
 Over the past few decades, plastic is increasingly being used for the manufacture of medical devices.
 Safety, chemical stability, transparency & clarity, flexibility, and durability are some of the major factors contributing to its increasing adoption in healthcare settings globally.
 This segment is expected to maintain its dominance throughout the forecast horizon.

 Ceramic is used in the manufacturing of capillaries, connectors, adapters, and other related accessories.
 Some of the merits of the material are lightweight, high resistance to heat, temperature, and superior electrical insulation.
-Mechanical strength of these materials is one of the key factors responsible for its usage in the medical field.
+The mechanical strength of these materials is one of the key factors responsible for its usage in the medical field.
 Its expensive nature and high cost of manufacturing are, however, limiting the growth of the ceramic segment during the forecast period.

 The market constitutes a large number of global as well as local players.
 These include B. Braun Melsungen AG; SARSTEDT AG & Co.
-KG; Thermo Fisher Scientific Inc.; Becton, Dickinson and Company (BD); Cardinal Health; Nipro Europe NV; KABE LABORTECHNIK GmbH; Owen Mumford Ltd.; Terumo Medical Corp.; and Greiner Bio One International GmbH.
+KG; Thermo Fisher Scientific Inc.; Becton, Dickinson and Company (BD); Cardinal Health; Nipro Europe NV; KABE LABORTECHNIK GmbH; Owen Mumford Ltd.; Terumo Medical Corp.; and Greiner Bio-One International GmbH.
 Some of the leading market players have a strong geographical presence in terms of distribution networks and operating facilities.
-For instance, BD has presence in more than 190 countries.
+For instance, BD has a presence in more than 190 countries.

 Sarstedt AG & Co. have a large product portfolio of capillary blood collection devices.
 Some of the products in this company are Microvette 500 Z; Minivette POCT 200µl; Micro Tube 1ml hem. reag. /20µl; and Safety-Lancet Mini 28G.
-However, lack of new product development by key players is projected to impede market growth.
-Other players in the market have limited number of products, which is expected to result in limited choices for key buyers, such as hospitals and clinics.
+However, the lack of new product development by key players is projected to impede market growth.
+Other players in the market have a limited number of products, which is expected to result in limited choices for key buyers, such as hospitals and clinics.